depicted-candela/modern-software-engineer/README.md

   - **Highly Recommended**:
     - *FundamentalsofDataEngineering_JoeReis-MattHousley_2022*: Review `06_Chapter_03_Designing_Good_Data_Architecture.pdf`.
     - *DesigningMachineLearningSystems_ChipHuyen_2022*: Review `07_Chapter_03_Data_Engineering_Fundamentals.pdf` and `11_Chapter_07_Model_Deployment...`.
+  - **For Deeper Understanding of Advanced Paradigms**:
+      - *MachineLearning&DataScience/ReinforcementLearningAndOptimalControl_DimitriPBertsekas_2019*: `Chapter_01.pdf` (Provides the theoretical foundation for MARL and MCTS, which are rooted in DP and optimal control).
+      - *FoundationalMathematics&Statistics/DiscreteMathematicsandItsApplications_KennethHRosen_2018*: `14_Chapter_07_Discrete_Probability.pdf` (Essential for understanding the probabilistic nature of MCTS and the strategic decision-making in Nash Equilibrium).
   - **For Deeper System Internals**:
     - *python-3.13-docs-pdf-a4*: Review `c-api...` and `ExtendingandEmbeddingPython...` to understand Python's core machinery.
     - *PostgreSQL1513Documentation...*: Skim `Chapter_52_Overview_of_PostgreSQL_Internals.pdf`.
+    - Artificial Intelligence: A Modern Approach (Russell & Norvig): Revisit Chapter 5 for MCTS and Chapter 17 for Game Theory and Multi-agent Systems.
   - **Introduction to Algorithms (Cormen et al.)**:
     - *Chapter 34*: NP-Completeness (34.1, 34.2, 34.3).
     - *Chapter 35*: Approximation Algorithms (35.1, 35.2, 35.3).